Fraunhofer-AISEC/codyze/docs/Coko/rules.md

 fun `order of Foo`(foo: Foo) =
     order(foo.constructor()/* (4)! */) { // (3)!
         - foo.first(...) // (2)!
-        maybe(Foo::second) // (1)!
+        maybe(foo::second) // (1)!
     }

 ```

-1. This will consider all calls to the function modelled by `Foo.second()` for the order.
+1. This will consider all calls to the function modelled by `foo.second()` for the order.
 No filter will be applied.
 2. This will use the filtered `Op` returned by `foo.first(...)` for the order.
 3. This starts the type-safe builder for the order.
 4. The `Op` returned from `foo.constructor` will be used as query for the function calls that are the starting point for evaluating the order.